 K: Did you ever want to throw in the towel: quit traveling or quit each other?

-W&B: Funny you should ask that, because we ask each other this question every year.
+W&B: Funny you should ask that because we ask each other this question every year.
 Our marriage is based on a verbal Love Contract.
 Every year on our anniversary we talk about the overall trends we like in our relationship and those we don’t.
-We talk about what we’d like to see more of and what we’d like to change.
+We talked about what we’d like to see more of and what we’d like to change.
 And then we give each other a no-fault out: “Do you want to stay together another year?”

 If the answer is yes, we commit to the change we just discussed in concrete ways, listing out exactly what we’ll do (or keep doing) to improve our relationship.

 It’s this regular reevaluation and renewal of our relationship that keeps it growing.
 We don’t take each other’s love and commitment for granted and work to earn it every single day.
 So far we’ve always agreed to renew our Love Contract, and that’s in no small part due to the reevaluation and work that we both commit to every year.

 As for travel, we can’t imagine stopping but we have evolved our travel style.
 We just bought a house in a small village in Spain this year and plan to spend about six months of the year there as we write and create, but we’ll continue seeing the world in those other six months.
 We’ve barely scratched the surface!

 K: If you could share just one piece of wisdom or advice for those struggling in their relationship what would it be?

 W&B: Assume the best intentions of your partner.
 He or she may not say things in the way you want to hear them or do things the way you want, but it doesn’t mean they’re out to get you.
 They aren’t trying to aggravate you or make you unhappy.
 It’s probably not about you at all.
 Each person is generally doing their best, and knowing your partner loves you and wants to spend his or her life with you should carry far more weight than what specific word they chose to use or how they loaded the dishwasher.